 As far as disruptive digital businesses go, very few have had the kind of cultural and economical influence that Indiegogo has managed to achieve.
 As an idea that began in the mind of Danae Ringelmann back in 2002, it has led the crowdfunding revolution and drastically altered the way in which risky, but wonderfully promising projects get off the ground.

+What you might not know is that Indiegogo was a reaction to Ringelmann failing to find funding for a theatre production she’d “worked her butt off” to put together.
+With her idealism running strong, she was frustrated that those who clearly wanted to see the project get off the ground, namely the actors and audience, didn’t have the power to do so.
+“Finance was broken,” she remembered, “and needed to be put back in the hands of others.”
+Starting as an offline idea, Ringelmann gained financial experience of things like funding vehicles through a bit of time on Wall Street.
+Her idea was to take that concept and and put a “democratic twist on it” – bringing public interest back into the decision-making process.
 This was an era when creatives ranging from artists to musicians were largely at the behest of wealthy backers, each of those cherry picking the projects they believed would have the most commercial value.
 But how could one or a few backers really know what audiences would go crazy for?
 That was the hurdle Ringelmann wanted to shatter, she just had to find an outlet for her democratisation mission.
+Key Indiegogo statistics:

 - Total funds raised on Indiegogo so far: $800m+

 - Number of people to have visited site: 117m+

 - Total raised from Europe on all campaigns: £51.9m

 - Biggest campaign to date: Flow Hive – $12.2m

 - Total VC funding raised by Indiegogo campaigns: $500m+